Discover job opportunities in the Northern Territory Government (NTG) from various industries and all levels of expertise.

 Full-time employment

-A full-time employee is an employee who works 36.75 or 38 ordinary hours of duty per week.
+A full-time employee works 36.75 or 38 ordinary hours of duty per week.
 Each Schedule specifies the ordinary hours of work per week for full-time employees covered by that Schedule.

 - Ongoing (Permanent) - Full Time